Assertion-Based Optimization of Quantum Programs: Introduction

 \section{Introduction}

 Quantum computers promise to solve certain computational tasks exponentially faster than classical computers.
 As a result, significant resources are being spent in order to make quantum computing become reality.
-In anticipation of the first quantum computers, the most promising applications are being identified and manually optimized for specific problems of practical interest~\cite{reiher2016}.
-For quantum chemistry applications, such optimizations have enabled a reduction in time complexity from $\mathcal O(N^{11})$, where $N$ is the number of spin orbitals, to $\mathcal O(N^5)$~\cite{Wecker14a,hastings2015improving,poulin2015trotter,mcclean2014exploiting}.
-Shor's algorithm for factoring integers~\cite{shor94}, which offers a superpolynomial speedup over classical algorithms, has been optimized manually in a similar fashion, resulting in significant resource savings~\cite{beauregard02,takahashi2006quantum,kutin2006shor,roetteler2017factoring}.

-Such improvements are crucial to the viability of using quantum computing for these tasks, especially considering the overhead due to quantum error correction~\cite{fowler2012surface} and the difficulty of engineering large-scale quantum computers.
+In anticipation of the first quantum computers, the most promising applications are being identified and manually optimized for specific problems of practical interest, resulting in great resource savings~\cite{reiher2016,hastings2015improving,kutin2006shor,roetteler2017factoring,gidney2019factor}.
+Such improvements are crucial, given the considerable overhead due to quantum error correction~\cite{fowler2012surface} and the difficulty of engineering large-scale quantum computers.